Mindexas/mdx-combattag/README.md

 # mdx-combattag

 This script is used for maintaining a player in a zone after he has fired a weapon.
-It's usefull for PvP servers, but you may find some other uses.
+It's useful for PvP servers, but you may find some other uses.
+I have made it myself and had no intention to make it public, but maybe someone wants it, I guess it's a nice solution.

 Have fun with it.